lyonbros/sexhr/README.md

 - `override` - (function(XHR)) If passed, Sexhr will pass its `XMLHttpRequest` object to this function just before it sends it out, allowing you to make any needed overrides here.
-If you choose to override `onload`, `onerror`, or `onabort` then you void Sexhr's non-existent warranty.
+If you choose to override `onload`, `onerror`, or `onabort` then you void Sexhr's nonexistent warranty.

 Sexhr makes no assumptions about the data you pass or the data that's handed back, so it doesn't do anything like JSON encoding/decoding.
 That's all up to